mysociety/local-intelligence-hub/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/mysociety/local-intelligence-hub?devcontainer_path=.devcontainer%2Fauto-quick-setup%2Fdevcontainer.json)

-A Beta version of a tool to help The Climate Coalition with better access to data needed to enable local and national action on climate.
+An online tool that helps public affairs and community organising teams to collaborate and coordinate action at the national and local level, using data on elected representatives, local populations, public opinion, and more.

-The [original static prototype](https://github.com/mysociety/local-intelligence-hub/commit/4fab6ff08401d4e4c29615ab07ff4f6c4f4e6050) was built as part of mySociety’s August 2022 prototyping week exploring how The Climate Coalition might we give climate campaign organisations and communities better access to the data they need to enable local and national action on climate.
+The [original static prototype](https://github.com/mysociety/local-intelligence-hub/commit/4fab6ff08401d4e4c29615ab07ff4f6c4f4e6050) for the Hub was built as part of mySociety’s August 2022 prototyping week exploring how The Climate Coalition might we give climate campaign organisations and communities better access to the data they need to enable local and national action on climate.

+The first version of the Local Intelligence Hub launched as a collaboration between mySociety, The Climate Coalition, and Green Alliance, in early 2024.

+A second version of the Hub (containing data on violence against women and girls rather than climate or nature) was developed in collaboration with the End Violence Against Women coalition, in late 2025.

 ## Development install

 You will need [Docker](https://docs.docker.com/desktop/) installed.